Deepak2047/Real-Time-Messaging/README.md

 ## Additional Info

 * Make sure frontend must be connted with backend
-* In cluster make sure you can provide your current IP Address
+* In cluster make sure you can provide your current IP Address & connected to the backend